EPMA : The E-Prescribing Evolution

 • “As healthcare becomes more joined up, being able to follow a patient’s prescription history between wards, hospitals, and other care settings is going to be crucial,” says Gary Mooney, Clinical Solution Executive, InterSystems.

-Electronic prescribing and medicines administration technology can be pivotal in transforming the way medication is delivered and managed, but that is only possible with the right solution that provides data insights.
+Electronic prescribing and medicines administration (EPMA) technology can be pivotal in transforming the way medication is delivered and managed, but that is only possible with the right solution that provides data insights.

 The ability to have a medical record follow the patient across every setting is changing the way in which health and social care is being delivered, with its value already being demonstrated for the early adopters of electronic prescribing and medicines administration (EPMA) solutions.